aauren/kube-router-automation/docs/frr.md

 # Examples for Using FRR

+A restriction of the current FRR config is that the FRR server must be in the same subnet as the kube-router instances.
+This could likely be worked round by adding routes to the servers, but for now, to keep it simple, this is something that is required.

 ## Command-Line Examples

 For all examples below, `vtysh` can be run interactively, the below shows how to